 Dietary Restrictions: If your student requires special dietary considerations, we need a note from the doctor on file.
-We ask that you obtain a diet prescription form from Health Services or the Food and Nutrition Department to be completed by your doctor.
-Completed forms can be returned to the school office as soon as possible to determine if accommodations should be made.
+We ask that you obtain a diet prescription form from Health Services or the district website to be completed by your doctor.
+Please return completed form to the school office as soon as possible to determine if accommodations should be made.

-Breakfast is served daily.
-Schools may select meal service style in the cafeteria or breakfast in the classroom.
-Meal service in the classroom will be served after the bell.
 We encourage you to participate in school meals.
 A nutritious lunch and breakfast is available to all students.
-School meals offered reflect the Dietary Guidelines for Americans and provide the energy and nutrients necessary tooptimize learning.
+School meals offered reflect the Dietary Guidelines for Americans and provide the energy and nutrients necessary to optimize learning.
 Menus may change due to emergencies, late starts, snow days, and manufacturing shortages.

 School meals include the following components; milk and/or water, fruit, vegetable, grain, and protein.
 If students choose to bring a meal from home, families are asked to send nutritious food items.
 Milk is available for purchase.
 A free booster meal is available to supplement meals from home.
 Booster meals must contain a minimum of three of the five items.
 A common booster meal consists of milk, fruit, and vegetables.
 Bringing food from outside restaurants to the school cafeteria is discouraged.
 Students are not allowed to have soda with any lunch eaten at school.
 Students are discouraged from sharing their foods or beverages with one another, given concerns about sanitation, allergies and health related issues.
 We view the cafeteria as an extension of the classroom, and expect students to follow common courtesies in the lunchroom.